inkognitro/oas-tszod-gen/README.md

   // array, which has the same order as the defined security schemes in the OAS3 specification of that endpoint.
   // The first found token received from the "findToken" method of a supported authentication provider is
   // then added to the request headers.

-  axiosRequestHandler
+  zodValidationWithAxiosRequestHandler
 );

 async function login() {
-  const optionalConfig: RequestExecutionConfig = {
+  const optionalConfig: RequestHandlerExecutionConfig = {
     refineAxiosRequestConfig: (currentConfig) => ({
       ...currentConfig,
       onUploadProgress: progressEvent => console.log('uploadProgressEvent', progressEvent)
     })
   };

-  const requestResult = await authenticate(
+  const result = await authenticate(
     requestHandler,
     {
       contentType: 'application/json',